 And…you don’t need me to tell you that a charcuterie bouquet is an automatically desired eating for a beer and food pairing, right?
 I always think German beers when salami is concerned, also many of the Belgian styles…but don’t let me influence you.
 Go with the beer the recipient enjoys best.

-Beyond the Charcuterie Bouquet – more DIY gift ideas for beer lovers
+Beyond the Salami Bouquet – more DIY gift ideas for beer lovers

 If you feel that assembling a flowerless bouquet might be too much work, consider these easier gift ideas.